apietrelli/myVCF/docs/install.rst

       $> brew install git
     for Windows users, you can download the git software from the `Git homepage <https://git-scm.com/download/win>`_ and use the same command as for Unix/MAC user by using `GitBASH <https://git-for-windows.github.io/>`_

+.. warning:: Remember the path to myVCF application because will be useful in requirements installation and :ref:`VCF file loading <load_vcf>`

 Install requirements
 --------------------